 A gift of appreciated securities that you have held for more than one year is frequently the most economical way to give.
-You will be eligible to take a federal income tax deduction equal to the fair market value of the stock on the date of the gift for up to 30 percent of your adjusted gross income and will not have to recognize the appreciation as capital gain.
+You will be eligible to take a federal income tax deduction equal to the fair market value of the stock on the date of the gift for up to 30 percent of your adjusted gross income and will avoid tax on the capital gain.
 Following is specific information about how to give securities or mutual fund shares to Yale:

 Securities held by your bank or broker

-Please notify your bank or broker that you are making a gift of securities to Yale and instruct your bank or broker to either telephone Contribution Processing at 203.432.4107 or e-mail firstname.lastname@example.org for instructions.
+Please notify your bank or broker that you are making a gift of securities to Yale and instruct your bank or broker to either telephone Donated Securities at 203.432.4107 or e-mail firstname.lastname@example.org for instructions.
 Please tell your bank or broker not to proceed until speaking with a representative in that office.

 Or, you may visit Give Now to make a donation of securities.

-Please send unendorsed certificates by mail, along with a letter giving your name, address, Yale College class or Yale school affiliation, and the purpose of your gift to:
+Please send unendorsed certificates by mail, along with a letter giving your name, address, Yale College class or Yale school affiliation, the purpose of your gift, and securities cost-basis information to:

 Office of Development